vuetifyjs/vuetify/packages/docs-next/src/pages/en/getting-started/contributing.md

 Congrats!
 Commitizen is installed!
 When you do commits, add your files like normal and replace `git commit -m "your message"` with `git cz` and follow the prompts.

-More information on [Commit Guidelines w/Commitizen](#commit-guidelines-w-commitizen) can be found below.
+See the next section for guidelines when writing commit messages

-## Commit Guidelines w/Commitizen
+## Commit Guidelines with Commitizen

 Commitizen provides a fluid interface for handling semantic versioning.
 This provides a great boilerplate making it easier to write patch notes.